Sustainability Data

 Reducing environmental impacts of products

-● Number of Green Products and percentage of total sales
+● Number of certified products and percentage of total sales

-environmental protection and safety, and information availability on a scale of five.
+protection and safety, and information availability to standard products

 Environmental accounting